meldissa/p1-posture-flex/README.md

 ### Code

+* JavaScript code for script.js for navigation menu was used from the [StackOverflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-navbar-on-click) post and my mentor, Guido Cecilio, assisted with additional amendments to the code and validation.

 * [Bootstrap v5.0.1](https://getbootstrap.com/) framework was used in this project to implement certain components for the website:
     * [Navigation](https://getbootstrap.com/docs/5.0/components/navbar/): The navbar component was applied to create a a responsive navigation which changes with screen width.
 The basic structure was used from Bootstrap and I also added my own styling to modify this component to fit the website.
     * [Scrollspy](https://getbootstrap.com/docs/5.0/components/scrollspy/): The scrollspy component was implmented to allow the relevant section to be highligted once the users scrolls up or down the website.
 The basic structure was used from Bootstrap to create this and I also added my own styling to modify this component to fit the website.